We all have things we want to keep private.

 For those of you who do not know, a VPN, or a Virtual Private Network, conveniently diverts your online activity to a different route through an encrypted virtual tunnel.

-Phishing (or simply sourcing your sensitive data when you are online) could happen when you click on certain, risky websites.
+Phishing (or simply sourcing your sensitive data when you are online) could happen when you click on certain risky websites.

-Just like how you have confidential conversations behind closed doors and resist sharing your financial details with everyone, you should remember to do the same with online data.
+Just like you have confidential conversations behind closed doors and resist sharing your financial details with everyone, you should remember to do the same with online data.

-Whether it is downloading applications on your phone, using Gmail, or social networking sites like Facebook and Instagram, all of it implies that your data is being shared.
+Whether it is downloading applications on your phone, using Gmail, or using social networking sites like Facebook and Instagram, all of it implies that your data is being shared.

 What’s worse?